Distributive laws for Lawvere theories

-\item Unsorted theories: we could just say that a \lt\ is \emph{any} finite-product category $C$; in fact this can be regarded as a special case of many-sorted theories in which the sorts are given by the objects of $C$.
+\item Sometimes Lawvere Theories are known as finite-product theories, but sometimes finite-product theory is used to mean \emph{any} small category $C$ with finite products.
+In fact this notion of finite-product theory can be regarded as a special case of many-sorted theories in which the sorts are given by the objects of $C$.

 \item Enriched theories: we could use enriched categories, and get a notion of enriched \lt, and higher-dimensional \lt; see \cite{pow3}.

 \item $\Phi$-theories: we could use some other class $\Phi$ of limits than finite products, such as small products or finite limits; see \cite{lr1}.